rikuf2/basic-csharp/src/content/part1/part1-3.md

 Console.WriteLine(sum); // prints 6
 ```

-## Calcuation order with brackets.
+## Calculation order with brackets

 You can change the order of calculation with brackets, if you wish.